DavidLXu/DavidLXu.github.io/_posts/2026-03-21-blog-post-cfgrl-paper-notes.md

 - **One-step improvement only**: CFGRL provides one step of policy improvement over the reference, not iterative optimization — not a full RL algorithm
 - **Distribution shift at high `w`**: theoretical guarantees hold but practical performance degrades when `w` is too large (divergence from reference)
+- **Assumes a separate value-learning story in offline RL**: in the AWR-style setting, CFGRL replaces policy extraction, not the upstream Q / V training pipeline
 - **Requires offline data quality**: still fundamentally limited by the support of the dataset — can improve suboptimal data but can't discover entirely new behaviors
 - **Not SOTA offline RL**: the authors explicitly note CFGRL is a tool (replacing AWR), not a complete offline RL system — advanced methods like policy gradients could extrapolate further